Jeshibu/PlayniteExtensionsFeatures/libraries.md

 [Install these plugins here](https://playnite.link/addons.html)

 [^a]: Reads local client files.
 Requires you to start up the client to add new games.
-[^b]: Only Oculus Rift titles.
-This excludes native Oculus Quest (2) or Oculus Go titles.
 [^c]: Manual installation only: you are pointed to a download URL and can link the game to an installation folder once you've installed it.
 [^d]: Only the games downloadable from the website (so excluding keys for Steam or other services)
 [^e]: No support for the EA Play games (subscription)